Fast Facts

 - Official Website: Newmarket Racecourse

 The 1000 and 2000 Guineas are two of the most iconic flat races in the world and are the first of the five British Classics.
-The two races have many similarities, but they are in the same way both very different.
-They are both run over 1 mile at Newmarket’s Rowley Mile course and with it are held as Group 1 races.
-They are also both only open to three-year-old horses.
+Both are Group 1 races for three-year-old horses run over 1 mile at Newmarket’s Rowley Mile course.

 Where they differ is that the 2000 Guineas is open to colts and fillies whereas the 1000 Guineas is restricted to fillies only.
 As a result you will generally find that the 2000 is the colts’ race, with the 1000 the fillies’ race.

-Both of the names of the races reflect the amount that could be won when they were first raced.
-One guinea equalled 1 pound and 1 shilling, about £1.05 in today’s money signifying just how lucrative they were back then, never mind today.
+The names of the races reflect the amount that could be won when they were first raced.
+One guinea equalled 1 pound and 1 shilling, about £1.05 in today’s money signifying just how lucrative they were back then, never mind currently.
+Today equality rules supreme with the same half a million pound purse available in both contests.

-The Guineas Festival one of Newmarket’s first big meetings of the season with the 2000 & 1000 Guineas the true stars of the show.
-The pair of British Classics have been injecting adrenaline into the veins of spectators at the ‘Home of Horseracing’ for over two centuries now and we preview both races along with the other key contests below.
+The Guineas Festival is one of Newmarket’s first big meetings of the season with the 2000 and 1000 Guineas the true stars of the show.
+The pair of British Classics have been injecting adrenaline into the veins of spectators at the ‘Home of Horseracing’ for over two centuries now and we’ll show all the best offers on the meeting below when available.

 Existing Customer Free Bets & Money Back Offers